 Users allocated VLBA observing time will be sent detailed observing schedule preparation instructions.
-Currently, the preparation of schedule files for observations in VLBA and Mark III formats requires running software on AOC computers, with local assistance provided by the VLA/VLBA data analysts and AOC scientific staff.
-This arrangement ensures that observing schedules contain proper antenna electronics setup information and are fully compatible with current hardware and control software.
-Projects in VLBA formats are scheduled using the NRAO program sched, authored by Craig Walker (see Section 25.4); section 25.1 gives instructions on how to obtain sched and its ancillary files.
-Most projects in Mark III formats are scheduled with Haytack's PC-SCHED program; section 25.1 gives instructions on how to obtain PC-SCHED and its ancillary files.
-The so-called DRUDG file output by PC-SCHED is translated at the AOC for use by program sched, which is then used to create the VLBA observing schedule files.
+Currently, the preparation of schedule files for observations in VLBA and Mark III formats is best handled by running software on AOC computers, with local assistance provided by the VLA/VLBA data analysts and AOC scientific staff.
+This arrangement ensures that observing schedule files (1) contain proper antenna electronics setup information, (2) are fully compatible with antenna hardware and control software, and (3) make use of the latest schedule preparation software.

+Projects in VLBA formats are scheduled using the NRAO program SCHED, which is which is available for use both at the AOC and elsewhere (Walker 1996).
+Most projects in Mark III formats are scheduled with the Haytack program PC-SCHED; Section 25.1 gives contact information.
+The so-called DRUDG file output by PC-SCHED is translated at the AOC for use by program SCHED, which is then used to create the VLBA observing schedule files.